bdrive/doc/pages/mydoc/2-11-license.md

 - ‘**Lifetime License**’ literally can be used during product lifetime with selection of ‘_support and update_’ period, either 1 year or lifetime.

-  - In case of **‘1 year’ support and update option**, the license can be used for product lifetime with limited support and update of 1 year.
+  - In case of **‘1 year’ support and update option**, the license can be used for product lifetime with limited support and version update of 1 year.
 For the customers who further need support and update after 1 year expired, additional [**Lifetime Support Option**](#lifetime-support-option) is available.
 Detailed information can be found in the article ['What happens to my one-time license (prior product name of current Lifetime license with 1 year support) after 1 year?'](https://support.bdrive.com/t/what-happens-to-my-one-time-license-after-1-year/92018).

   - In case of **‘lifetime’ support and update option**, the license will last during product lifetime along with support and update.